 The Bank's policy in this regard has been determined in the Operational Risk Management Policy at BNP Paribas Bank Polska SA, approved by the Board of Executives and accepted by the Bank's Supervisory Board.
 The Policy covers all areas of the Bank's business operations.
-It defines the Bank's objectives and methods of their accomplishment with respect to the operational risk management quality and adjustment to legal requirements resulting from recommendations and resolutions issued by local banking supervision authorities, i.e. keeping high operational risk management and assessment standards to guarantee security of customer deposits and capital as well as stability of the Bank's financial result, by applying the operational risk management and assessment system that meets legal requirements consistent with recommendations and resolutions of the local financial supervision, and keeping operational risk within the appetite and tolerance assumed for the operational risk.
+It defines the Bank's objectives and methods of their accomplishment with respect to the operational risk management quality and adjustment to legal requirements resulting from recommendations and resolutions issued by local banking supervision authorities, i.e. keeping high operational risk management and assessment standards to guarantee security of customer deposits and capital as well as stability of the Bank's financial result, by applying the BNP Paribas Bank Polska SA Group | Board of Executives' Report on Business Activity of BNP Paribas Bank Polska SA Group in 2014 operational risk management and assessment system that meets legal requirements consistent with recommendations and resolutions of the local financial supervision, and keeping operational risk within the appetite and tolerance assumed for the operational risk.